imarkwick/boris_bikes/crc.md

 ###Bike Class

 it should:
-- work on initialization
+- work on initialization		x
-- can break
+- can break									x

 it interacts with:
-- Docking Station
+- Docking Station 					x

 ###User Class